 Along the coast of Kenya, a frenzied mix of consumerism and Christianity is turning hundreds of families against their elders, branding them as witches as a means to steal their land.
 Ninety-two-year-old Margaret Kamango stands accused by her sons, while her strong-willed daughters try to protect her.
 This dangerous dispute is seen through the eyes of Margaret’s grandson, Karisa, who returns home from the city to investigate and is ultimately forced to choose which side he is on.

-The Letter is a participant of the 2018 Diversity Fellows Initiative.
+The Letter participated in the 2018 Diversity Fellows Initiative (past program).

 The Letter is co-directed by Maia von Lekow and Chris King.